The Dutchess: Release and promotion

-Re-release

-In April 2008, it was announced that The Dutchess was going to be re-released, with the inclusion of "Labels or Love", soundtrack for the film Sex and the City (2008), Nelly's "Party People", "Barracuda" (a Heart cover) and a remix of "Clumsy" with Soulja Boy.
+In April 2008, it was announced that The Dutchess was going to be re-released, with the inclusion of "Labels or Love," which first appeared on the soundtrack for the film Sex and the City (2008), Nelly's "Party People", "Barracuda" (a Heart cover) and a remix of "Clumsy" with Soulja Boy.
 Along with the four bonus tracks, the new package features an exclusive fold-out poster illustration of Fergie, an insert coupon discount to merchandise and a connect CD option providing video content.
 An EP with the four tracks on the deluxe edition plus a fifth song 'Pick It Up' was released to the iTunes Store.
 The Dutchess Deluxe EP debuted at number forty-six on the US Billboard 200 chart with sales of 11,000 copies.

 Singles

 "London Bridge" was released as the album's lead single on July 18, 2006, to radio stations and on August 7, 2006, on the iTunes Store.
-The urban pop track caused controversy due to its double entendre title, but became a huge success, topping the Billboard Hot 100 (for three weeks) and New Zealand charts, while also reaching the top-ten in over twelve countries.
+The urban pop track caused controversy due to its double entendre lyrics, topping the Billboard Hot 100 (for three weeks) and New Zealand charts, while also reaching the top-ten in over twelve countries.
 The music video for the song features The Black Eyed Peas members as well as Fergie on the Tower Bridge, among other scenes.

 The following single, "Fergalicious", was released on October 23, 2006.
-The track, which features will.i.am, managed to reach number two on the Billboard Hot 100, the top-five in Australia and New Zealand, although it peaked lower than "London Bridge" in Europe.
+The track, which features will.i.am, reached number two on the Billboard Hot 100, the top-five in Australia and New Zealand, although it peaked lower than "London Bridge" in Europe.
 Its music video features Fergie as Willy Wonka in a candy factory.

 "Glamorous" was released as the third single from the album, on February 20, 2007.
-The track, which features Ludacris, became another number-one single for Fergie in the United States, and also reached the top-ten in over seven countries.
+The track, which features Ludacris, became the second number-one single from the album in the United States, and also reached the top-ten in over seven countries.

 The fourth single, "Big Girls Don't Cry", was released on May 22, 2007.
 The ballad became a huge success worldwide, topping the charts of ten countries, including Australia, Canada and the United States; it was also the album's most successful single in Europe.
 The music video for the song features American actor Milo Ventimiglia as her love interest.

 "Clumsy" was then selected to be the fifth single of the album.
 It was released on September 25, 2007 and became a top-ten hit in five countries, including in Australia and the United States, becoming her fifth consecutive top-five hit in the U.S. Its music video features Fergie falling head over heels for love in various scenarios shot using a green screen.

 "Finally" was released as the sixth and final single to the United States and the United Kingdom on March 18, 2008.
 A music video for the song was filmed, but it was never released.